Environmental Remediation Engineer Jobs in USA with Visa Sponsorship

 EDUCATION AND LICENSURE:

-- Advanced degree in the same. (preferred)
+- Advanced degree in geology or engineering (preferred)

 SKILLS, EXPERIENCE AND QUALIFICATIONS:

-- Ability to succeed in a fast-paced consulting environment, handling multiple project assignments, meeting strict deadlines, and traveling to client facilities as needed. (required)
+- Ability to succeed in a fast-paced consulting environment, handling multiple project assignments, meeting strict deadlines, and traveling to client facilities as needed (required)

-- Field work and overnight travel. (required)
+- Regular field work and overnight travel (required)

-- Current OSHA 40-hr HAZWOPER training and refreshers. (preferred)
+- Current OSHA 40-hr HAZWOPER training and refreshers (preferred)

 - Health & Safety training, medical monitoring, and client-driven drug and background testing may be required.